osg-htc/docs/docs/security/host-certs.md

 1. Find your institution-specific InCommon contact (e.g. [UW-Madison InCommon contact](https://it.wisc.edu/about/office-of-the-cio/cybersecurity/security-tools-software/server-certificates/)) and submit the CSR that you generated above, asking for the certificate to be signed by the InCommon IGTF CA
-1. After the certificate has been issued by your institution, download it on its intended host
+1. After the certificate has been issued by your institution, download it on its intended host and copy over the key you generated above.
 1. Verify that the issuer `CN` field is ` InCommon IGTF Server CA`:

         :::console